zechengz/sim/CONTRIBUTING.md

 ### Developing the CLI

-Sim Studio includes a CLI package that allows users to quickly start the application with `npx sim`.
+Sim Studio includes a CLI package that allows users to quickly start the application with `npx simstudio`.
 To develop the CLI:

 1. Build the CLI: `npm run cli:build`
 2. Test the CLI: `npm run cli:start`
-3. Make changes in the `packages/@sim/cli` directory
+3. Make changes in the `packages/@simstudio/cli` directory
 4. Publish new versions: `npm run cli:publish` (requires npm permissions)

 The CLI automatically enables local storage mode when running.

 ### Building the Standalone Version

-The `npx sim` command downloads and runs a pre-built standalone version of Sim Studio.
+The `npx simstudio` command downloads and runs a pre-built standalone version of Sim Studio.
 To build this standalone version:

 1. Run `npm run build:standalone` from the project root
 2. This creates a tarball (`sim-standalone.tar.gz`) containing: